AliesTaha/Rag_Model/README.md

 1. Takes a user query
 2. Searches the web for relevant information using DuckDuckGo
-3. Processes the retrieved content using DeepSeek Coder (1.3B instruct model)
+3. Extracts URLs from the search results
+4. Scrapes webpage with Langchain WebBaseLoader
+5. Embeds scraped document using HuggingFace Embeddings
+6. Stores embedding in a FAISS (Facebook AI Similarity Search)
+7. Converts FAISS vector into a retriever to fetch documents
+8. Constructs QA pipeline that queries retreiver to fetch relevant document chunks
+9. Passes retrieved content to the LLM
-4. Generates a comprehensive response based on the retrieved context
+10. Generates a comprehensive response based on the retrieved context

 ## Features